sasanquaa/maple-bot/README.md

  └─────────────────────┘    └────────────────────┘
           Chain                      Chain
 ```

 Linked action cannot be overriden by any other type of actions once it has started executing regardless of whether the action is a normal or priority action.

+(This feature is quite niche though...)

 TODO Add image

+#### Rotation Modes
+Rotation mode specifies how to run the actions and affects **only** `Any` condition actions.
+There are three modes:
+- `StartToEnd` - Runs actions from start to end in the order added and repeats
+- `StartToEndThenReverse` - Runs actions from start to end in the order added and reverses (end to start)
+- `AutoMobbing` - All added actions are ignored and, instead, detects a random mob within bounds to hit

+For other conditions actions:
+- `EveryMillis` actions run out of order
+- `ErdaShowerOffCooldown` actions run in the order added same as `StartToEnd`

+When `AutoMobbing` is used:
+- Setting the bounds to inside the minimap is required so that the bot will not wrongly detect out of bounds mobs
+- The bounds should be the rectangle where you can move around (two edges of the map)
+- For platforms pathing, see [Platforms Pathing](#platforms-pathing)

+#### Platforms Pathing
+Platforms pathing is currently only supported for Auto Mobbing and Rune Solving.
+This feature exists to help
+pathing around platforms with or without `Rope Lift` skill.
+To use this feature, add all the map's platforms starting
+from the ground level.

+Without this feature, the bot movement is quite simple.
+It just moves horizontally first so the `x` matches the destination
+and then try to up jump, rope lift or drop down as appropriate to match the `y`.

+TODO Add image

 ## Troubleshooting
 #### Wrong map detection
+Wrong map detection can happen when:
+- The detected map's name is too different from existing map's name and see it as a new map
+- Some maps can have different name detected at different position
+- Other UIs overlapping

+Rule of thumb is: Make sure the map's name is detected persistently each time you enter the map.
+As long as
+the detected name is similar, the map data will be restored. **Note that the detected name may not be accurate
+but as long as the same name (or similar name) is detected each time, it should be fine**.

+Fix methods:
+- Below the map are three buttons, two of which can be used to help troubleshooting:
+    - `Re-detect map`: Use this button to re-detect the map
+    - `Delete map`: Use this to **permanently delete** the map, only use when you know the map's name is wrong
+- Move the map UI around
+- Move around the map (I encountered this in some Sellas maps)
+- When moving around different maps, it may detect previous map due to delay.
+Just use `Re-detect map`
+button for this case.

+#### Actions contention (?)
+Action with `EveryMillis` can lead to contention if you do not space them out properly.
+For example, if there are two `EveryMillis` actions executed every 2 seconds, wait 1 second afterwards and one normal action, it is likely the normal action will never
+get the chance to run to completion.

+That said, it is quite rare.

+#### Default Ratio Game Resolution
+Currently, the bot does not support `Default Ratio` game resolution because most detection resources are
+in `Ideal Ratio` (1920x1080 with `Ideal Ratio` or 1376x768 below)

 ## Showcase
 #### Rotation